GLEN MILLS — One play, three personal fouls.

 Based on how sloppy the game was up until that point, there was no guarantee the Bulls would put points on the board despite the incredible field position awarded to them.
 They started with a false start, added a bad snap and lost two yards over the following two plays.
 Forced to go for it on fourth and 18 from the 23, quarterback Dontae Coates dropped back for only his second pass attempt on the night and completed a 21-yard reception to Kaheen Brower, who rose up over a defender to pull down the ball.

 "We were just thinking we had to find a way to beat them,' Coates said.
-"Our run game wasn't as good as it usually had been so we thought we
+"Our run game wasn't as good as it usually had been so we thought we just had to take a shot at the end zone.'

 The pass didn't reach the end zone, but Coates easily scored on the following play with a bootleg to the left from two yards out to get his Bulls onto the board with 52.7 remaining in the third quarter.
 Compared to the previous play the touchdown run looked simple, but Brower said he never doubted himself when he heard his number called for the big fourth-down play.